Fabrika: 2011-2019: "Ne rodis' krasivoy", short hiatus and comeback

-With the trio Toneva, Savelyeva and Lee, Fabrika took part in the All Stars version of Fabrika Zvyozd in 2011.
-The group managed to reach the final of the show, but left empty-handed as it did not emerge as one of the top 3.

 The commercial output of the group decreased during this period, but with "Ne rodis' krasivoy", the group achieved a top 40 radio hit.
 The music video for the song attracted over 100 million views, becoming one of the most-watched Russian music videos in 2013 on YouTube.
 During the recording of the music video in July 2013, Lee injured her spine, leading the group to go on a hiatus for the rest of the year.
 Savelyeva started her solo career the same year.

 In February 2014, Lee announced her departure from the group.
 She was replaced by Ukrainian-born Oleksandra Popova, who previously auditioned for Nu Virgos, but had been eliminated during the second round of the final.
 Popova's debut was on the single "Sekret", which followed the same airplay success as "Ne rodis krasivoy".

 Between 2015 and 2017, Fabrika's output again decreased.
 In 2016 and 2017, the group released one single each year, albeit both singles – "A ya za toboy" and "Babochki", which entered the top 50 of the TopHit airplay charts.

 In 2018, their follow-up single "Vova" was less successful.
 In May 2018, the group re-released two of their most successful older singles; "Pro lyubov" and "Devushki fabrichnye", alongside a new single "5 minut".
 This was subsequently followed by "Mogla kak mogla" in June 2018.

 In February 2019, Savelyeva announced her departure from the group, citing pregnancy as the main reason.
 For some time, an employee of Matvienko's production company, Antonina Klimenko, took her spot until a proper replacement was found.
 In October 2019, Ukrainian singer Mariya Honcharuk was announced as Savelyeva's replacement, leaving Toneva to be the only original member of Fabrika.